 - Ok, we have nearly completed the move.

-Some instant later, the supervisor Announces:
+Some instant later, the supervisor Announced:

 - Twenty meters, movement is finished.